Logo of The Fairbanks House featuring a stylized architectural element and elegant typography.

-Visit 5 of the Most Interesting Amelia Island Museums
+Visit the Most Interesting Amelia Island Museums

 Maybe you consider yourself a history buff.
 Perhaps you'd like to find an indoor attraction to cool off from the heat.
 Regardless of your reasons for visiting, you won't regret checking out some of the most interesting Amelia Island museums while you're in town!
 When the local history includes fascinating tales of pirates, international politics, and a thriving Victoria era, you know that these museums will be a blast!